Woutwo/tson-schema/README.md

-# tson-schema
+# TSON-Schema

-This project aims to bring you an easy way to create json-schemas and TypeScript types using a single API.
-This API is kept as close as possible to json-schema so you don't have to worry about learning yet another API.
-Support for new json-schema versions and new TypeScript versions is added on a best effort basis.
+This project aims to bring you an easy way to create JSON-schemas and TypeScript types using a single API.
+This API is kept as close as possible to JSON-schema so you don't have to worry about learning yet another API.
+Support for new JSON-schema versions and new TypeScript versions is added on a best effort basis.

 __This is a work in progress!
 Known missing json-schema features include:__